saemundsson/semisupervised_vae/README.md

 - To train latent-feature model (M1) run train_vae.py.
 Parameters set in same file.
 - To train M1+M2 classifier run train_classifier.py.
 Parameters set in same file.
 Location of saved M1 (VAE) model must be specified.
+- Using the provided VAE model and the given parameters should produce an accuracy of about 95.4% on the test set using 100 labelled examples.

 <img src="img/analogies.png" align="center" />
-Example of the style and orientation learnt by the generative semi-supervised model in the latent variable (z).
+Example of the style and orientation learnt by the generative semi-supervised model in the latent variable (z) on the MNIST dataset.
 Generated using this implementation to replicate qualitative results from the paper.

 ## Credits